AJonStewart/SecurityWriteups/JSONPAttack/README.md

 * Loading data from an API from the front end.
 To bypass this, developers started using Javascript Serialized Object Notation with Padding (JSONP).
 ## JSONP?
 Never Heard of it
+*A JSON Hijacking attack is an attack on webservers, not the browser of the user, persay.*
 Wikipedia has a very succinct definition of JSONP.
 "[JSONP](https://en.wikipedia.org/wiki/JSONP) is a javascript pattern to request data by loading a `<script>` tag...
 JSONP enables sharing of data bypassing the Same Origin Policy".
 Browsers